A mental health assessment is a conversation between you and mental health professionals to help decide what kind of support you need.

 - eating disorders

-- perinatal severe conditions, including postpartum psychosis
+- severe conditions before, during and after pregnancy, including postpartum psychosis

 - gender identity conditions

-- specialist neuropsychiatry services
+- those needing specialist neuropsychiatry services

 If your GP disagrees or refuses to pass on your request, ask again.
 Explain why you feel you need a second opinion.